JimShady/academic-kickstart/content/home/about.md

 # Biography

-James David Smith is currently working as a researcher in environmental sciences at the Environmental Research Group of King's College London.
-His research interests include open-source tools, geographic information scienes and systems, air quality, spatial databases, maps, cartography, transport modelling, exposure modelling, personal monitoring and Nottingham Forest football club.
+James David Smith is a researcher in environmental sciences at the Environmental Research Group of King's College London.
+His research focuses on using open-source tools (R, PostgrSQL, QGIS) to solve geographic information science problems.
+I am currently focussed on modelling dynamic exposure to air pollution and general air-quality related problems.
+My wider interests are spatial databases, maps, cartography, transport modelling, personal monitoring and the most important one - Nottingham Forest football club.